-If you love the versatility of having filters and advanced editing tools, your choices include Lightroom, Camera +2, and Snapseed.
+If you love filters and advanced editing tools, your choices include Lightroom, Camera +2, and Snapseed.
 If you like experimenting, then consider using Afterlight.

-Don’t be afraid to try each one on our list and browse through their collection of filters.
+Don’t be afraid to try all the apps on our list and browse through their collection of filters.
 You should choose the one that matches your needs and the mood you want to convey.